Maged152/PixelImage/doc/README.md

 - `uint64_t SquaredEuclideanDistance(const Pixel& other)`: Computes the squared Euclidean distance to another pixel.

 ## Image<frmt, T> Class
+The `Image` class represents an image which is a 2d array of `Pixel` and provides methods for loading, saving, and manipulating image data.

 ### Public Variables
 - `int width`: The width of the image.